 Using the right words and phrases on a sales call can have a big influence on the outcome.
 But what are the best sales statements to use?

-Below, we give our top ten words and phrases to use on a sales call, before Michael Melhado gives us a few pointers about how agents should adapt their sales language for different types of potential customers, giving plenty of example phrases along the way.
+Below, we give our top ten words and phrases to use on a sales call, with some pointers about how agents should adapt their sales language for different types of potential customers, giving plenty of example sales phrases and phrases to handle rebuttals along the way.

 The Top Ten Word and Phrases to Use on a Sales Call